 Mitigate your risks by taking care of business before the offer.

 If you were planning on having a financing condition in your offer, talk to your bank and get their OK before you make the offer.
 If you were planning on doing a home inspection (always recommended for Toronto houses), then suck up the $500 and have it done before the offer – that way you can meet the Seller’s desires to have a firm or no-condition offer and still protect your interests.
 Some Sellers hoping for multiple offers will perform their own home inspection in advance of listing their house for sale, and make it available to potential buyers.
 While this can contain extremely useful information about a house, be wary of relying on it – it was performed for the Seller, after all.

 Be ready with a deposit.

-Bidding wars are a stressful reality of the the Toronto real estate market in 2012, but with the right knowledge and partners, you can come out on top.
+Bidding wars are a stressful reality of the Toronto real estate market, but with the right knowledge and partners, you can come out on top.
 Knowing the strategies that can help you win a bidding war will go a long way to getting you the house you want.